Getting future ready: How to realise the promise of AI

 To safeguard against critical errors and unconscious bias, the systems need to be properly understood and there needs to be some kind of control over the training and support of those feeding and working alongside the AI programmes.

-Without a determined approach to governance and ethics, AI initiatives can quickly take a tangent to become ineffective, and potential harmful if these incorrect insights are acted upon.
+Without a determined approach to governance and ethics, AI initiatives can quickly take a tangent to become ineffective, and potentially harmful if these incorrect insights are acted upon.

 How to make AI actionable

-AI’s growing impact in digital comes from the increasing ease by which we can store and access huge amounts of potential valuable data.
+AI’s growing impact in digital comes from the increasing ease by which we can store and access huge amounts of potentially valuable data.